Updated: 6 days ago

 We are already past the first half of January, but don't let this stop me from wishing you all a healthy and happy new year.
 It's an ancient tradition.
 But it's a beautiful one, right?
 I love how we pause to look ahead and make new resolutions.
-This is also what I want to do with this year’s first newsletter: taking a look at what you can expect from this newsletter in 2022.
+I also want to do this with this year’s first newsletter: take a look at what you can expect from this newsletter in 2022.
 Spoiler Alert: I want to immerse you further in health and self-care trends.
-I want to continue to inspire you on how to make your customers and patients healthy and happy.
+I want to continue inspiring you to make your customers and patients healthy and happy.
 Because that's what I love to do.

 Healthy next year

 As we embark on a new year, we are inundated with forecasts on what to expect in the upcoming 12 months.
 Often the same examples pass.
 Sometimes there is something unexpected in it.
 Trend reports, prospects, expectations,… It is enriching and sometimes also amusing to see what some predict.
 But I do like it.
 I find everything that is changing, or will change in the (not so) near future, fascinating.

 Let’s not focus on 2022

 Although I also compiled a list of changes in this first newsletter, I would like to point out the difference from many other lists at the start of a new year: I do not write about what to expect in 2022.

 Firstly, it makes more sense to work with future scenarios than concrete predictions.
 I also don't think it's advisable to serve you something for which one hardly has time to prepare.
 That is why I instead focus on the changes you can expect in 2023 and 2024.
 This offers you (the reader and my perhaps future customer) the time and possibilities to prepare.
 It gives you time to get used to a changing context.
 You can even carefully include this in your strategic plans, to be made this year.
 You can still influence this trend yourself and shape the future scenario that seems beneficial to you.

 We got Healthusiasm